-April is here and with it comes the high point of history, the resurrection of Jesus Christ.
+April is here and with it comes the high point of history, the Resurrection of Jesus Christ.
 But this month feels nothing like December.
-What is it I wonder?
-Are we so conditioned to giving and receiving gifts so the excitement grows from “what I want”?
+I wonder why.
+Are we so conditioned to giving and receiving gifts so the excitement grows from what we want?
 Have the lights and tinsel and glitter replaced the wonder of the greatest Gift?
-Anticipating Easter is therefore rather empty by comparison?
+Is anticipating Easter rather empty by comparison?

 Our celebrations of Christmas center on fullness of food, gifts, decorations, parties and more.
-Perhaps gluttonous or excessive are good adjectives.
-By contrast Easter often feels empty, but as Dani said in her comments on my post on Momlifetoday, empty is what it’s all about.
+Perhaps “gluttonous” or “excessive” are good adjectives.
+By contrast, Easter often feels empty.
+But as a reader said in her comments to one of my posts on MomLife Today, empty is what it’s all about.

 Life leaves me feeling empty much of the time.
 Each day I start out eager; ready to tackle all the stuff that I know will come at me.
 I start so full, so strong.
 A sturdy, new piñata filled up and ready to go—God’s girl with an action plan.
 It doesn’t take long before the party is over, though, and I am swaying in the wind, beaten by life, covered in holes, and hollowed out.

 Empty.
 I wonder if that is how the Marys felt when the Sabbath had passed after Jesus’ death.
 Their rabbi had died.
 They had seen all that had gone on in the days before; watched in horror as the brutal events unfolded; stood there, helpless, as Jesus breathed his final breath on the cross.
 They had seen his lifeless body placed into the cold tomb.